-The circuit board assembly shown in Figure 14a contains triggering and protective circuitry for the tripping thyristor in the SKD relay.
+The circuit board assembly shown in Figure 14 contains triggering and protective circuitry for the tripping thyristor in the SKD relay.
 Components are identified the same as on the main board.
-Terminals are numbered in the same way as for the main board and are identified on the internal schematic by the letter "A" following the terminal number.
-Figure 14b is the "AND" logic assembly used in SP and SP-1 relays.
+Terminals are numbered in the same way as for the main board and are identified on the internal schematic by the letter A following the terminal number and both enclosed by brackets, (5A).